Arm Newsroom Blog

 By Chloe Ma, VP, China GTM for IoT Line of Business, Arm

 Ever heard of Moravec’s paradox?
-That’s the idea that for AI systems, high-level reasoning requires very little computation, but low-level sensorimotor skills require enormous computational resources.
-In essence, AI finds complex, logical tasks easier to manage than basic, sensory tasks that humans can do instinctively.
-This paradox highlights the discrepancy between the capabilities of AI and human cognition.
+The concept proposes that for artificial intelligence (AI) systems, high-level reasoning demands minimal computation, while basic sensorimotor skills necessitate substantial computational resources.
+In simpler terms, AI finds it easier to manage complex, logical tasks than basic, sensory tasks that humans perform instinctively.
+This paradox underscores the disparity between AI capabilities and human cognition.

-We do so by perceiving through many sensory modes, such as vision, languages and sounds, touch, taste and smell, and so on.
-Then we analyze, reason, make decisions and take actions.
+We achieve this autonomy through perception via various sensory modes, such as vision, language and sounds, touch, taste, and smell.
+These inputs allow us to analyze, reason, make decisions, and take action.

-With years of sensor fusion and AI evolution, robots now can be equipped with multimodal sensors.
-As we bring more and more compute to edge devices including robots, these devices are becoming fairly intelligent on their own to perceive the surrounding environment, hear and communicate in nature language, get a sense of touch within digital interfaces, and a sense of robot’s specific force, angular rate, and sometimes the magnetic field surrounding the robot, using a combination of accelerometers, gyroscopes, and sometimes magnetometers.
+With the progression of sensor fusion and AI, robots are now being equipped with multimodal sensors.
+As we continue to bring more computational power to edge devices, including robots, these devices are becoming increasingly intelligent.
+They can perceive their surrounding environment, communicate in natural language, and even get a sense of touch within digital interfaces.

-After the advent of transformer models and LLMs, multimodality has become more integrated, allowing a single model to process and understand multiple data types simultaneously, leading to more cohesive and context-aware AI systems.
+Before the advent of transformer models and Large Language Models (LLMs), multimodality in AI often involved separate models for different types of data (text, image, audio) with complex integration processes.
+However, with the introduction of these models, multimodality has become more integrated, allowing a single model to process and understand multiple data types simultaneously.
 This shift has significantly improved the efficiency and effectiveness of multimodal AI applications.

 While LLMs like GPT-3 are primarily text-based, there have been rapid advancements toward multimodality.
-OpenAI’s CLIP and DALL·E and now Sora and GPT-4o are examples of models that take steps toward multimodality and much more natural human-computer interactions.
-CLIP, for instance, understands images paired with natural language, allowing it to bridge visual and textual information.
-DALL·E is designed to generate images from textual descriptions.
-We see similar evolution from Google with its Gemini model.
+Models such as OpenAI’s CLIP and DALL·E, and now Sora and GPT-4o, are examples of steps toward multimodality and much more natural human-computer interactions.
+These models bridge visual and textual information, generate images from textual descriptions, and even generate videos from text descriptions.

 In the same week in February 2024, Google announced Gemini 1.5, which significantly enhanced the context length to 1 million tokens.
-This means 1.5 Pro can process vast amounts of information in one go — including 1 hour of video, 11 hours of audio, codebases with more than 30,000 lines of code or more than 700,000 words.
-Gemini 1.5 is built upon Google’s leading research on transformers and mixture of expert architecture, and also open sourced the 2B and 7B models that can be deployed on the edge.
-Fast forward to May at Google IO, in addition to doubling the context length and a slew of GenAI tools and applications, Google discussed a future vision in Project Astra, a universal AI assistant that can process multimodal information, understand the context you’re in and respond in naturally in conversation.
-I would also love for it to help me perform chores and tasks, instead of just talking to me!
+This means Gemini 1.5 Pro can process vast amounts of information in one go — including 1 hour of video, 11 hours of audio, codebases with more than 30,000 lines of code or more than 700,000 words.

-Multimodal LLMs promise to transform robots’ abilities to analyze, reason and learn – to evolve from single purpose to general purpose.
-Other general-purpose compute platforms such as PC, servers, and smartphones, have been remarkable in that they can run so many different kinds of software applications.
-General purpose will bring scale, economy of scale and much lower prices, which can lead to the virtuous cycle of more adoption.
+Multimodal LLMs promise to transform robots’ abilities to analyze, reason, and learn – to evolve from a single purpose to a general purpose.
+Other general-purpose compute platforms such as PCs, servers, and smartphones, have been remarkable in that they can run so many different kinds of software applications.
+General purpose will bring scale, economy of scale, and much lower prices, which can lead to the virtuous cycle of more adoption.

 Elon Musk saw this early and has evolved the Tesla robot from Bumble Bee in 2022 to Optimus Gen 1 in March 2023, and Gen 2 in late 2023.
 In the last 6-12 months, we have witnessed a slew of robotics and humanoids breakthroughs.

-Now, don’t get me wrong: Work lies ahead of us.
-We need lighter designs, longer operating times, as well as faster and more capable edge computing platforms to process and fuse sensor data information to make decisions and control actions.
+While we’ve made significant strides in AI and robotics, there’s still work ahead.
+We need lighter designs, longer operating times, and more capable edge computing platforms to process and fuse sensor data information, make decisions, and control actions.

-But we’re on a path to create humanoids – systems that require human-like interactions or operations in environments designed for humans.
-Such systems will be ideal to handle human “3-D” work – dirty, dangerous and dull.
+We’re on a path to create humanoids – systems that require human-like interactions or operations in environments designed for humans.
+These systems are ideal for handling human “3-D” work – dirty, dangerous, and dull tasks.
 This includes patient care and rehabilitation, service roles in hospitality, education as teaching aids or learning companions, and dangerous tasks like disaster response and hazardous material handling.
-These applications leverage the humanoid form for natural interaction, mobility in human-centric spaces, and performing tasks that are typically challenging for traditional robotics technologies.

-There is exciting new research and collaboration among AI and robotics organizations around training robots to reason and plan better in unstructured and new environments.
-With the excellent generalization capabilities of models pre-trained on large amount of data as the new brain of robots, they can understand the environment better in a more holistic fashion, adjust its movements and actions in response to sensory feedback, optimizing performance across varied and dynamic environments.
+There’s exciting new research and collaboration among AI and robotics organizations around training robots to reason and plan better in unstructured and new environments.
+With the excellent generalization capabilities of models pre-trained on large amounts of data, robots can understand the environment better, adjust their movements and actions in response to sensory feedback, and optimize performance across varied and dynamic environments.

 A fun example is Spot, the Boston Dynamics robot dog acting as a tour guide in museums.
 Spot can interact with visitors, introduce various exhibits to them, and answer their questions.
-It may hallucinate a bit, but in this use case, Spot being entertaining, interactive, and nuanced outweighed the need to be always factually correct.
+In this use case, Spot being entertaining, interactive, and nuanced outweighed the need to be always factually correct.

-LLaVA (Large Language and Vision Assistant) was introduced by Microsoft.
+Microsoft introduced LLaVA (Large Language and Vision Assistant).
 It leverages the power of GPT-4, initially designed for text-based tasks, to create a new paradigm of multimodal instruction-following data that seamlessly integrates textual and visual components, which could be very useful for robotics tasks.
-When LLaVA was introduced, it set a new record for multimodal chats and Science QA that already exceeded human capabilities.

 Tomorrow’s robotics, built on Arm

-Extending to robotics software stack, the OS layer potentially also needs a real-time operating system (RTOS) capable of handling time-critical tasks with high reliability, plus Linux distributions customized for robotics, such as ROS, which provides services designed for a heterogeneous computer cluster.
-We believe that Arm-initiated standards and certification programs such as SystemReady and PSA Certified will help to scale robotics software developments.
-SystemReady is designed to guarantee standard-rich OS distros can just run on any Arm-based SoCs, and PSA Certified helps ease security implementation to meet regional security and regulatory compliance requirements for connected devices.
+Arm-initiated standards and certification programs, such as SystemReady and PSA Certified, will help scale robotics software developments.
+SystemReady is designed to ensure that standard-rich OS distributions can run on any Arm-based System on a Chip (SoC), and PSA Certified helps ease security implementation to meet regional security and regulatory compliance requirements for connected devices.

 Article Text